Free · Open Install

 Ready for a better file manager?

-Free for Linux.
+Free for Linux, Windows, macOS, and Docker.
 No accounts, no telemetry, no bloat.